jbpawlik/formulary/README.md

 You will need to supply an email address and password.
 Send a POST request to http://localhost:3000/users with an attached body (raw, JSON) containing your user information: {"user": {"email": "test@test.ca", "password": "1234"}}.

 http://localhost:3000/users  users GET  /users(.:format)  users#index
 Allows the user to see a listing of other users.
-Users can see other users' names and email addresses (deprecated in the production release).

 http://localhost:3000/users/:id  user GET /users/:id(.:format)  users#show
 Individual user page.
 Shows the user's prescriptions.